 The cast and crew laugh at him behind his back (“They are not grateful, nobody respect my vision!”), which he knows about; and deliberately use his director-only toilet, which he doesn’t.

-The Disaster Artist is a blisteringly funny film, but it’s also moving and rather sad, as the cast and crew of The Room try to understand Tommy’s vision, and Tommy tries to understand the public’s reaction to his finished movie – and save face.
+The Disaster Artist is a blisteringly funny film, but it’s also moving and rather sad, as Tommy’s cast and crew try to understand his vision, and he tries to understand the public’s reaction to his finished movie – and save face.

 The mid-credits scenes are a must-watch especially if you haven’t seen The Room: original scenes from that film are played side by side with The Disaster Artist‘s version, demonstrating just how carefully Franco worked to replicate the original.